friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Guitar Fingerpicking](./gpts/guitar-fingerpicking.md) Learn fingerpicking techniques on guitar.
 - [Genius Rap](./gpts/genius-rap.md) Rapper lyrics generator
 - [Carolina's Trap Journey](./gpts/carolinas-trap-journey.md) Join Carolina on her mesmerizing trap music journey.
 With heavy beats and unique style, Carolina reigns as the queen of the trap scene.
 Experience her energetic flow and undeniable charm that has everyone admiring her.
 Get inspired and create your ow
-- [Rap-Meister](./gpts/rap-meister.md) Rap-Meister is an innovative AI-driven platform designed to empower aspiring artists and enthusiasts in creating rap music that echoes the styles of rap legends while infusing their unique artistic vision.
-This tool is inspired by the groundbreaking
 - [JazzMate](./gpts/jazzmate.md) JazzMate is a comprehensive app that provides a scholarly analysis of chords, chord progressions, and scales in the jazz genre.
 With Italian notation for uniformity, JazzMate offers analysis of individual musical elements and explores the intricacies
 - [Jazz Theory](./gpts/jazz-theory-3.md) JazzyNote is the ultimate companion for jazz maestros, offering deep insights into chord analysis and scale navigation.
 With a profound understanding of trends from the 1950s to present day, JazzyNote allows you to detail notes and chords using Itali
 - [Music Dua Lipa](./gpts/music-dua-lipa.md) Act as a music producer, think step by step, create music like Dua Lipa.